JoshKisb/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## 13-print_float

 print float to 2 decimal places

+## 100-decimal_to_hexadecimal

+print decimal to hex